 1 Original 1 Cover

 With the acute ability to multi-task, Charla is a very hard working person believing that good things are earned to those who work hard for it.
 Charla loves a variety of music genres such as Hip Hop, Blues, RnB, Dance, Rap, Country, Jazz and Latino Music, you name it.
-Her love for music has propelled her to pursue her life long dreams of being a solo artist with her very own style.
-She does both cover, and original.
+Her love for music has propelled her to pursue her lifelong dreams of being a solo artist with her very own style.
+She does both covers, and original.

-Charla Joined up with Charles Alexander, and became a producer for a popular Children TV Show KIDFEST, and GOSPELFEST in 1989 and than became a background voice for some of the characters that were on the show.
-In 2009 Charla became a studio backup singer with the Charles Alexander Revue Band, and was released on the Christmas song “MERRY CHIRSTMAS EVERYDAY” that was released in 2009.
+Charla Joined up with Charles Alexander and became a producer for a popular Children TV Show KIDFEST, and GOSPELFEST in 1989 and then became a background vocalist for some of the characters that were on the show.
+In 2009 Charla became a studio backup singer with the Charles Alexander Revue Band and was released on the Christmas song “MERRY CHRISTMAS EVERYDAY” that was released in 2009.

-More Can Be read about her at her website: (link hidden)/
+More Can Be read about her at her website

 A gifted metalworker utilizes the finest valuable ore and smelts it into a malleable form.
 After much work, the result is a uniquely treasured piece of art.
 Singer and songwriter Charles Alexander is much like a gifted metalworker – only he works in music rather than metal.
 Charles has the uncanny ability to take varied genres and styles, and meld them into something truly his own.
 Together with a dynamic diversity in his fan base, he is the creative source for a hoard of musical treasure.
 Hundreds of thousands of listeners have already poured into Charles Alexander’s magic melting pot of muse.